xudeng22/sc_sncn_ethercat_drive/examples/app_demo_slave_ethercat_motorcontrol/doc/index.rst

     :backlinks: none
     :depth: 3

-The purpose of this app (app_demo_slave_ethercat_motorcontrol) is showing the use of the :ref:`EtherCAT Drive Module <ethercat_drive_module>` and serving as a standard firmware for EtherCAT Drive applications.
-It includes all Motor Control Services and utilities offered by the :ref:`Motor Control Library <somanet_motor_control>.
+The purpose of this app (app_demo_slave_ethercat_motorcontrol) is to demonstrate the use of the :ref:`EtherCAT Drive Module <ethercat_drive_module>` and to serve as a standard firmware for EtherCAT Drive applications.
+It includes all Motion Control Services and utilities offered by the :ref:`Motion Control Library <somanet_motion_control>.
 It also supports :ref:`Firmware Update over EtherCAT <ecat_fw_update>`.

 * **Minimum Number of Cores**: 14
 * **Minimum Number of Tiles**: 4